Everything About Hernia

 - At the same time, it is also important to determine the cause of hernia.

 The treatment of hernia is mainly surgical.
 Hernia cannot be treated by medicines alone.
-Hernia surgery usually involves reduction of hernial contents, repair of the defect and reinforcement of the defect with a mesh.
+Hernia surgery usually involves reduction of hernia contents, repair of the defect and reinforcement of the defect with a mesh.
 Surgery can be performed either through open technique or by laparoscopy.

 The choice of technique (open/laparoscopic) depends upon the clinical characteristics of the hernia and the preference of the operating surgeon.
 While laparoscopic surgery is the preferred approach for most hernias nowadays, open hernia surgery may be required for very large, complex or recurrent hernias.
 Laparoscopy (TEP, TAPP, E-TEP, IPOM) has many advantages over open surgery.
 As it causes very less trauma, it leads to less pain, early recovery, early discharge from the hospital and earlier return to work.
-Nowadays even complex hernia surgeries are being performed successfully through laparoscopic technique.
+Nowadays even complex hernia surgeries can be performed successfully through laparoscopic technique.

 Hernia surgery is one of the commonest surgeries that is performed across the world.
 The benefits of getting a surgery done are many more than leaving the hernia untreated and subjecting oneself to the risk of complications like obstruction and strangulation.
 Also, as in the case of every disease, treatment is always easier and more effective when performed earlier rather than later.
 Hence, if you feel that you do have a bulge anywhere on your abdomen or in the region of the groin, do consult a surgeon immediately.
+We can guide you towards the best hernia surgeons in Mumbai.
+Give us a call, or fill out the enquiry form!

 In this video Dr. Aparna Govil Bhasker talks about treatment of hernia-

 After the surgery it is important to take care and not overexert yourself for the first few months.
 Recurrence of hernia is a well-known complication and can happen more in people in whom the root cause of increased pressure in the abdomen has not been treated along with the hernia.
-Hence it is also important to avoid rigorous activity, treat constipation, treat the cough and so on.
+Hence it is also important to avoid vigorous activity, treat constipation, treat the cough and so on.

 However, most patients do well after surgery.
 The science of hernia repair has advanced a lot and many new interventions and techniques have come in recently.
-As surgeons treating hernia, it is our constant endeavor to take the best possible treatment options to our patients and work towards their well-being.
+As surgeons treating hernia, it is our constant endeavour to take the best possible treatment options to our patients and work towards their well-being.

 In this video, Dr. Aparna Govil Bhasker gives some recovery tips after a hernia-